-Thidapat Chantem, X. Sharon Hu, and Robert P. Dick
+Thidapat Chantem, Student Member, IEEE, X. Sharon Hu, Senior Member, IEEE and Robert P. Dick, Member, IEEE

 Abstract-Increasing integrated circuit (IC) power densities and temperatures may hamper multiprocessor system-on-chip (MPSoC) use in hard real-time systems.
-This article formalizes the temperature-aware real-time MPSoC assignment and scheduling problem and presents an optimal mixed integer linear programming based solution that considers the impact of scheduling and assignment decisions on MPSoC thermal profiles to directly minimize the chip peak temperature.
-We also introduce a flexible heuristic framework for task assignment and scheduling that permits system designers to trade off accuracy for running time to solve large problem instances.
+This article formalizes the temperature-aware real-time MPSoC assignment and scheduling problem and presents an optimal phased steady-state mixed integer linear programming based solution that considers the impact of scheduling and assignment decisions on MPSoC thermal profiles to directly minimize the chip peak temperature.
+We also introduce a flexible heuristic framework for task assignment and scheduling that permits system designers to trade off accuracy for running time when solving large problem instances.
 Finally, for task sets with sufficient slack, we show that inserting idle times between task executions can further reduce the peak temperature of the MPSoC quite significantly.